HYPNOSIS FOR CHRONIC PAIN RELIEF

 Control of your pain without drugs

-Hypnosis has been found to be more effective than other non-pharmacologic interventions, such as physical therapy and pain education.
-There is growing evidence to suggest that hypnosis has greater influence on the effects of pain rather than the sensation of pain.
+Hypnosis has been found to be generally more effective than other non-pharmacologic interventions, such as physical therapy and pain education.
+There is growing evidence to suggest that hypnosis has greater influence on the affects of pain rather than the sensation of pain.

 Hypnosis may be able to provide analgesia, reduce stress, relieve anxiety, improve sleep, improve mood, and reduce the need for opioids.
 Further, hypnosis can enhance the efficacy of other well-established treatments for pain.

 You can learn effective self-hypnosis techniques to reduce or eliminate your chronic pain as well as reduce or eliminate opioid medication use.